vuoz/chalk/Readme.md

 ### credits
-- Thanks to [mikeholscher](https://github.com/mikeholscher) for the bases of the pg1316 footprints.
+- Thanks to [mikeholscher](https://github.com/mikeholscher) for the original base of the pg1316 footprints.
+I modified the to fit my design and soldering process.
 He also helped with many other questions and considerations around my design.
 Huge thanks to him for being so supportive.
-I modified them slightly to improve soldering and adapted them to ergogen but the original was provided on his [Github](https://github.com/mikeholscher/zmk-config-mikefive/tree/main/files/footprint-and-cad)
 - Thanks to these tools for making creating zmk pyhsical layouts easier:
     - [Zmk pyhsical layout converter](https://zmk-physical-layout-converter.streamlit.app/)
     - [Keymap layout helper](https://nickcoutsos.github.io/keymap-layout-tools/)